borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 }
 ```

 Two `data-state` selectors.
 One to hide the content, and slightly nudge it down for good measure.
-One to show the content back.
+One to show the content anew.

 For the transition add a final selector, targeting all the elements bearing the `data-state` attribute.